 The foundations of business are changing rapidly, creating new risks and new opportunities for companies across the globe.
-The COVID-19 pandemic has laid bare fundamental truths: that human and natural systems are inextricable, interdependent, and increasingly fragile, and that risks can emerge rapidly and evolve dynamically.
+The COVID-19 pandemic has laid bare fundamental truths: that human and natural systems are inextricable, interdependent and increasingly fragile and, that risks can emerge rapidly and evolve dynamically.
 Within these systems, technology acts as both an accelerant and enabler—as well as a disrupter to business models.
-Environmental, social, and governance (ESG) concerns are now widely recognized as core risks to business resiliency, market stability, and global economic well-being (See figure below)[i].
+Environmental, social and governance (ESG) concerns are now widely recognised as core risks to business resiliency, market stability and global economic well-being (See figure below)[i].

-To help make sense of this new paradigm, we have unified some of the leading thinking on this topic into a framework that organizations can use to initiate a conversation with boards, strengthen existing approaches, and assess readiness for mandatory ESG reporting.
+To help make sense of this new paradigm, we have unified some of the leading thinking on this topic into a framework that organisations can use to initiate a conversation with boards, strengthen existing approaches and assess readiness for mandatory ESG reporting.

 Conclusion: A way forward